openxla/community/README.md

 ## Contacts

-For administrative questions, contact Thea Lamkin - thealamkin at google
+* For questions, contact the maintainers - maintainers at openxla.org